Utah Social Media Regulation Act: History

 The two bills were passed in early-March 2023, and signed by Governor Spencer Cox on March 23, 2023.
 Cox cited studies linking social media addiction to increases in depression and suicide among youth.
 They were originally intended to take effect on March 1, 2024.
 In the wake of a lawsuit in Arkansas by the trade association NetChoice over a similar bill, state senator and bill author Mike McKell stated that he planned to introduce amendments when the legislature resumed in 2024.

 In December 2023, NetChoice filed a lawsuit in Utah seeking to block the Act, citing that its definition of a social network was too vague, and that it "restricts who can express themselves, what can be said, and when and how speech on covered websites can occur, down to the very hours of the day minors can use covered websites.
 The First Amendment, reinforced by decades of precedent, allows none of this."
 In regards to its age verification requirements, NetChoice argued that "it may not be enough to simply verify the age of whatever person may be listed on a form of identification (even if they have such a record) because that record may not accurately reflect who the individual actually is."
 The office of the attorney general stated that the state was "reviewing the lawsuit but remains intently focused on the goal of this legislation: Protecting young people from negative and harmful effects of social media use."

 In January 2024, Attorney General Sean Reyes asked the court to delay a hearing over the bill, stating that its effective date had been delayed to October 2024, and that the legislature planned to repeal and replace the bills.

+On September 10, 2024, Federal Chief Judge Robert Shelby granted a preliminary injunction to stop enforcement of the law as litigation continues.
+The law was later appealed on October 11, 2024, by the state of Utah and had a court hearing on the appeal on November 20, 2025.